Fill your words with color.

 It’s not as hard as you might think.
 You can tell better stories and write better essays simply by using English descriptive writing tricks instead of basic vocabulary words.

-Your essays, letters, emails and other writing will transform from black-and-white to rainbow in no time.
+Your essays, letters, emails and other English writing will transform from black-and-white to rainbow in no time.

 Why Is Descriptive Writing Important?